waikato-datamining/image-dataset-converter-paddle/plugins/to-paddle-is.md

                         values. (default: auto)
   --labels NAME         The name of the labels text file (no path), e.g.,
                         'labels.txt'. (default: labels.txt)
-  --separator SEP       The separator to use for reading the text files.
+  --separator SEP       The separator to use for writing the text files.
                         (default: )
   --annotations_only    Outputs only the annotations and skips the base image.
                         (default: False)